Together-Java/ModernJava/src/loops/break.md

         "The people started singing it not knowing what it was" );

-    // Will immediately leave the loop
+    // Will immediately leave the current loop break;
-    break;
 }
 ```